Maresha: History

-Iron Age to Hellenistic period
+Iron Age

 Maresha was one of the cities of Judah during the time of the First Temple and is mentioned as part of the inheritance of the biblical tribe of Judah in the Book of Joshua.

+Kingdom of Judah

 Later, in the second Book of Chronicles, it is named as one of King Rehoboam's fifteen fortified cities.
 In 2 Chronicles it is the site of a battle against an invading Ethiopian army.

 According to the Madaba Map, Maresha was the place "whence came Micah the Prophet".
 In the 6th century BCE, as result of Zedekiah's rebellion against the Babylonian kingdom and its king Nebuchadnezzar II, the latter occupied the Judean kingdom and sent many of its inhabitants into exile.
 This marked the end of Maresha as a Judahite city.

+Edomite period

 Following these events, Edomites who had lived east and south of the Dead Sea migrated to the area and Maresha emerged as a major Idumean city.
 Hence, from the Persian rule and throughout the Hellenistic kingdoms' rule in the region (6th – 1st century BCE), Maresha was part of the area known as Idumea, a Hellenised form of Edom.
 During the period of Persian rule, Phoenician colonies were encouraged to spread out along the coastal regions of Palestine and in the adjacent hill country of Judea, whence their early settlement in Maresha took its rise.

+Hellenistic period

 With the conquest of the region by Alexander the Great the city was settled by retired Greek soldiers as was then custom.
 Thus Maresha reached its zenith, developing as a Hellenistic city encompassing a multitude of Greek and oriental cultures including Sidonians and Nabataeans.
 With the advent of Hellenisation, the settlement pattern changed, as most everywhere in the region, and the city expanded far beyond the constraints of the fortified, raised tell or mound of Iron Age Maresha.
 Maresha became the center of an administrative district in the Ptolemaic empire, while from 200 BCE onward the center of a Seleucid administrative district.